-It is hard to believe it has been seven years since the end of the shuttle program, and 2018 was supposed to be the year manned launches return to the Space Coast!
+It is hard to believe it has been eight years since the end of the shuttle program, and 2018 was supposed to be the year manned launches return to the Space Coast!
 (I was told both the Boeing and SpaceX manned launches slipped into 2019....

 I happened to meet with the SpaceX rep and causally mentioned the Dream Chaser---And was met with a snort of derision from the Xer (Because Sierra Nevada is two years behind X) -Anyway I did get a little bit of enjoyment by "Mentioning the competition!"

 INSIDE THE GATE UPDATE I scored a car pass for a NASA Causeway predawn launch -this Friday.
 I expect the bugs to be bad......

 INSIDE THE GATE UPDATE: